I would like to Donate:

 a very large mouth - this can be well over 1m wide!

-5 huge gill slits which almost encircle the head
+5 huge gills which almost encircle the head

 a powerful crescent-shaped tail